 How do you think publishing with JoVE will enhance the visibility and impact of your research?

-Luis Miguel de Pablos, Enter author title: (authors will present their testimonial statements live)
+Luis Miguel de Pablos, Enter author title: (authors will present their testimonial statements live) We firmly believe that publishing with JoVE will enhance the visibility of our research.
+By providing a step-by-step protocol with video support we have generated a highly reproducible procedure easier and thus the easiness for its implementation by other researchers and stakeholders interested

 Can you share a specific success story or benefit you’ve experienced—or expect to experience—after using or publishing with JoVE?
 (This could include increased collaborations, citations, funding opportunities, streamlined lab procedures, reduced training time, cost savings in the lab, or improved lab productivity.)

-Jessica Carreira de Paula, Enter author title: (authors will present their testimonial statements live)
+Jessica Carreira de Paula, Enter author title: (authors will present their testimonial statements live) RPA/Cas12 have reduced our timing from bee collection to final results, significantly reducing the timing for diagnostics and thus for getting answers to our research questions

 AUTHORS: Please provide the respective designation titles